flyboi96/HCMLE/block5_mini_project/project_proposal.md

 ## 3. What does success look like?

 A successful model will:
-- Achieve an AUC-ROC score of at least 0.85 on hold-out data
+- Achieve an AUC-ROC score of at least 0.85 on hold-out data, matching or exceeding the benchmark established in the original publication using Gradient Boosting
 - Maintain sensitivity (recall for positive cases) ≥ 90%, minimizing false negatives
 - Use interpretable features so clinicians can understand and trust the predictions
 - Be robust to demographic variation (e.g., age, sex)